Ann Mahoney

-Ann Mahoney (born April 24, 1976) is an American television and film actress notable for her role as Olivia in The Walking Dead.
+Ann Mahoney (born April 24, 1976) is an American television and film actress who played Olivia in the TV series The Walking Dead.

 Biography

 Born in Rochester, New York, Mahoney moved with her family at the age of two to New Orleans, Louisiana, when her father was accepted to teach at Loyola University.
 She attended Riverdale High School and went on to take theater studies at Greensboro College and University of Connecticut, where she obtained a master's degree.
-She currently teaches in New Orleans at Loyola University.
+Mahoney teaches in New Orleans at Loyola University.

-Mahoney's most notable roles are Olivia on The Walking Dead, Beth on Rectify, and Gladys Presley on the forthcoming Sun Records.
+Mahoney's portrayed Olivia on The Walking Dead, Beth on Rectify, and Gladys Presley on the 2017 TV miniseries Sun Records.